koii-network/deterministic-rsa-js/README.md

 - Add optimized prime checking implementation
     - In a typical [prime generation algorithm](https://en.wikipedia.org/wiki/Generation_of_primes#Large_primes), prime checking dominates the runtime at more than 90%.
 This is because large numbers are inherently difficult to check for [primality](https://en.wikipedia.org/wiki/Primality_test) as you would need to rule out all the factors up to the root of the number.
 Conventional RSA algorithms use [AKS](https://en.wikipedia.org/wiki/AKS_primality_test) for smaller numbers and multiple rounds of [Miller–Rabin](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test) for larger numbers.
 Though Miller-Rabin is adequate, we improve on the process by using [QFT](https://en.wikipedia.org/wiki/Quadratic_Frobenius_test), [Baillie-PSW](https://en.wikipedia.org/wiki/Baillie%E2%80%93PSW_primality_test), ECM, or SIQS.
 ECM and SIQS is implemented at [Alpertron integer factorization calculator](https://www.alpertron.com.ar/ECM.HTM).
+- Add native Node crypto
+    - When running, we check if the node crypto module is available.
+If it is, we use [`crypto.checkPrime()`](https://nodejs.org/api/crypto.html#crypto_crypto_checkprime_candidate_options_callback) to leverage the native C++ prime checking.
+Otherwise, we fallback to our JavaScript solution.

 ## Resources